|Gun Log SPC on the App Store|

 Step one.
 Connect iOS device to computer using the USB cable and open iTunes.

 Step two.
 Select you iOS device in the left panel of iTunes.
 (The left panel is called the Sidebar.
-If you do not see the Sidebar go to the View menu and "Show Sidebar".)
+If you do not see the Sidebar go to the View menu and "Show Sidebar".
+If you are running the latest iTunes you will see a small icon that represents your device near the top left of iTunes, see picture of new iTunes further below.)

 Step three.
 Select "Apps".
 "Apps" is near the top middle.